Survival stories: How animals endure winter's worst weather

 Some, such as chipmunks and squirrels, add an extra layer of fat to help insulate their bodies from the cold.

 Others, like beavers and mice (and again, chipmunks and squirrels), store food in the warmer months to ensure they have an ample supply during winter, according to the Michigan State University Extension.
 Many animals that live in cold climates have fur designed to insulate and protect them against extreme temperatures.
 Others, like geese and other waterfowl, have vascular systems that allow for what's called a concurrent heat exchange, allowing warm, oxygenated blood to flow to the extremities while cooler, oxygenated blood passes nearby on its way back to the heart.
 This is why their feet don't freeze to the ice.

-Cold-blooded animals, like reptiles, amphibians and fish, don't have to employ the same type of adaptations as warm-blooded animals because they get their body heat from their environment and their body temperature fluctuates based on that.
+Cold-blooded, or ectothermic, animals, like reptiles, amphibians and fish, don't have to employ the same type of adaptations as warm-blooded animals because they get their body heat from their environment and their body temperature fluctuates based on that.
 If the temperature is 40 degrees Fahrenheit, a cold-blooded animal’s temperature will gradually adjust to be 40 degrees Fahrenheit.
 If the temperature were to rise or fall, so, too, would the animal’s body temperature.

 This ability to adjust to the temperature of their environment allows for some interesting winter survival stories, such as that of the wood frog, which is freeze-tolerant.
 That means their bodies freeze and thaw with the changing temperatures, National Geographic reports.
 In the winter, wood frogs take shelter under leaves and other plant matter on the ground.
 When temperatures fall below freezing, their bodies freeze too, but chemicals in their bodies like urea and glucose protect their cells from becoming damaged.